Q3 Consider This

 Scenario: Your younger sibling between the ages of 8-11 just received their first cell phone.
 Excited, they come to you and say "I want to download Snapchat and use it, but I don't want to tell Mom/Dad.
 Can you show me how to use it?"

 Task: Decide whether or not it's a good idea for your younger sibling to have a Snapchat account.
 If you say yes, be prepared to defend your choice with recommended safeguards.
-If you say no, be prepared to give reasons explaining why not that you could share with a younger brother/sister.
+If you say no, be prepared to give reasons explaining why you would not show a younger brother/sister how to use it.

 - ABC News video about Snapchat